FourRankers/RankIt/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ### Backend

-Enter the backend directory, and install all the dependencies:
+Enter the backend directory and install all the dependencies:

 ```bash
 cd backend